Beautifully charred Chinese eggplant is topped with a flavorful garlic sauce with minced turkey sausage and a bit of heat!

 - Arrange the eggplant on a platter and spoon the garlic sauce mixture over the top to desired amount.
 Garnish with more chopped green onions.
 Serve with a side of steamed white rice.

-You can substitute Chinese eggplant for regular eggplant if unable to locate.
-You can also substitute chile bean sauce for Sichuan bean paste which can be found at most Asian markets and specialty stores.
+- You can also substitute chile bean sauce for Sichuan bean paste which can be found at most Asian markets and specialty stores.

 Adapted from: Food & Wine magazine